-The holidays can be a very tough time for people who have experienced the death of a loved one.
-Not only are they mourning the loss of their loved one, they are also reminded of good times and togetherness shared during the holiday seasons past.
-Sadness is amplified when we feel overwhelmed, stressed out and lonely.
+The holidays can be a very tough time for someone who has experienced the death of a loved one.
+They are mourning the loss of their loved one and reminded of the good times they shared during past holidays.
+Sadness is compounded when we feel overwhelmed, stressed out and lonely.
+Unfortunately, these are common feelings during the holiday season.
 Coping with grief at the holidays begins with acknowledging that the season will be different and very likely difficult.

 Three tips to help you or a loved one cope with grief during the Holidays